 Built-in permission sets and available permissions

-Tonic Textual comes with a set of built-in global, pipeline, and dataset permission sets.
+Tonic Textual comes with a set of built-in global, dataset, and guided redaction permission sets.
 You cannot edit or delete the built-in permission sets.

 Each permission is assigned Textual permissions.
 When a new permission is added to Textual, it is also added to the appropriate built-in permission sets.